THE SECRET LIFE OF CLOUDS

 Has the quality of weather models increased as well?

 Massively, yes.
 There are a few out there, the American GFS, a European one, and even a Chinese model.
 At times they seem to contradict each other.
 So, when someone is asking me for a prognosis, I jokingly offer him or her to either trust the American system or the European, the former predicting sunshine, the latter predicting a thunderstorm.
-I always say: “Chose which one is more to your personal taste (laughs).”
+I always say: “Choose which one is more to your personal taste (laughs).”

 xx